The Bradys: Influence and casting

 In 1988, CBS commissioned a Brady Bunch reunion telefilm for its Christmas season programming.
 A Very Brady Christmas premiered on December 18 and drew a 25.1 rating and 39 share, very high ratings for a television film at the time.
-The success of the film convinced series creator Sherwood Schwartz that a new Brady family TV series could be a hit, and work began on the show in December 1989.
+The success of the film convinced series creator Sherwood Schwartz that two more TV movies about the Brady family could be a hit, and work began on the show in December 1989.
+Originally, they decided to follow the formula of A Very Brady Christmas and make two more holiday-themed films: Bobby's auto-racing career would have been the centerpiece of a Memorial Day movie, where he would participate in Indianapolis 500, while Mike running for city council would be an Election Day movie.
+However, as CBS felt that it would be more lucrative as a series, it was instead commissioned as a weekly series.
 CBS re-aired A Very Brady Christmas on December 22, 1989, using it as a promotional tool for the upcoming new show.